atcg/cPWP/README.md

 same bam list that you passed to ANGSD, but then your output columns 1 and 2 would look like "sample1.bam" and "sample2.bam" instead of "sample1" and "sample2".

-cPWP should experience a near-linear speed increase with increasing threads. {Examples of speed for different calculations}.
+cPWP should experience a near-linear speed increase with increasing threads.
 To determine the chunk size and number of threads to use, first consider the amount of free RAM available.
-RAM usage will be equal to slightly more than the number of threads times the chunk size times 2, in bytes.
+RAM usage will be equal to slightly more than the number of threads * chunk size * number of individuals * 2, in bytes.
 If you have more bytes of free RAM than the total size of the binary input file (again, in bytes), then simply make the chunk size equal to slightly less than the total number of loci to analyze divided by the number of free threads you have available.
 Otherwise, reduce the chunk size to reduce RAM usage.

+For example, let's say you have a machine with 32 cores and 8GB of RAM, with read count data for 100,000,000 loci and 1,000 individuals.
+The binary read counts file would be 100000000*1000*2 = 200 billion bytes in size.
+If you want to use all 32 cores, then you need to set the chunk size so that 32 * 2 * chunk size * number of samples is smaller than 8GB (about 8 billion).
+So the absolute maximum chunk size would be about 8 billion / (32 * 2 * 1000) = 125,000.
+In practice, you shouldn't try to maximize the chunk size.
+In the scenario above I'd set the chunk size to 100,000, for instance, to leave some RAM available on the machine.